 PCa and BPH are public health problems in aged men related to prostatic cell proliferation caused by androgens.
-Mainly, BPH is related to high levels of 5 $\alpha$ -DHT, which is biosynthesized from T by 5RD5A2, and it binds with more affinity to the AR than T. PCa is related to binding T and 5 $\alpha$ -DHT to the AR and its excessive signalling, leading to cell proliferation and prostatic growth.
+Mainly, BPH is related to high levels of 5α -DHT, which is biosynthesized from T by 5RD5A2, and it binds with more affinity to the AR than T.5 PCa is related to binding T and 5α -DHT to the AR and its excessive signalling, leading to cell proliferation and prostatic growth.
 The inhibition of 5RD5A2 and the blockage of AR are strategic targets for treating these illnesses.
+The inhibition of the strategic targets for treating these illnesses.